 Importance of family history!

 Knowing who our ancestors were can reveal to us who we are.
-Researching our family tree can also reveal medical conditions that may impact our lives.
+As you research your family tree you can also reveal medical conditions that may impact our lives.

 The 20 reasons why someone would trace their genealogy discussed in the next section will also show you why this activity is important to so many of us.